Patricia Kennedy (actress)

-Patricia Carmel Stewart Kennedy (17 March 1916 – 10 December 2012) was an Australian actress with a long career in theatre, radio, film and television.
+Patricia Carmel Stewart Kennedy (17 March 1916 – 10 December 2012) was an Australian and Englishactress with a long career in radio, theatre, film and television.
 According to one writer she was "sometimes called the first lady of Melbourne radio and theatre."

 Early life

-Kennedy was born in Queenscliff, Victoria on 17 March (St Patrick's Day), 1916.
-(Many sources give her year of birth as 1917.)
+Kennedy was born in Queenscliff, Victoria on 17 March (St Patrick's Day), 1916 (however, other sources list her year of birth as 1917.)
 She was raised, and remained, a practising Catholic.

+Kennedy moved to Hawthorn in 1925 to undertake her schooling at the Presentation Convent, Windsor, after which, she enrolled at Maie Hoban's School of Drama in East Melbourne.

 She trained as a school teacher before winning the Colac Amateur Festival around 1938, which sparked a passion for acting.

+Career

+Theatre

 She started her stage career in 1943.

-Professional activities

-Theatre

-Kennedy was noted for her range – from high drama to comedy.
+Kennedy was noted for her range, spanning from high drama to comedy.
 She was mainly based in Melbourne, and had a strong association with the Melbourne Theatre Company (MTC), but she also performed in England with the Bristol Old Vic Company's 1969–1970 season.

 She appeared in plays such as Jay Presson Allen's adaptation of Muriel Spark's The Prime of Miss Jean Brodie (1968), Ibsen's Ghosts (1969: Mrs Alving), Shakespeare's All's Well That Ends Well, The Man Who Shot the Albatross (1972), and Some of My Best Friends are Women (1976).

 Her portrayal of Mary in the South Australian Theatre Company's Melbourne production of Eugene O'Neill's Long Day's Journey into Night was described as "the best female performance on the Melbourne stage in 1973", and that production is considered one of the landmark productions in Australian theatre, largely due to Patricia Kennedy's involvement.

-Plays written for her included the single-hander The Rain by Daniel Keene.
+Plays written for Kennedy included the single-hander The Rain by Daniel Keene.
 She appeared alongside Zoe Caldwell in the MTC's production of Euripides' Medea, the first production at the Arts Centre Melbourne's Playhouse Theatre in 1984.

-In 1991–92, Kennedy appeared in a one-woman stage adaptation of Elizabeth Jolley's novel The Newspaper of Claremont Street staged by the Playbox Theatre Company at a number of venues in Victoria.
+From 1991 to 1992, Kennedy appeared in a one-woman stage adaptation of Elizabeth Jolley's novel The Newspaper of Claremont Street, staged by the Playbox Theatre Company at a number of venues in Victoria.

-She was still active with the MTC well into her 80s.
+Kennedy was still active with the MTC well into her 80s.